ncatlab/nlab-content/pages/1/2/7/4/24721/content.md

 $$\mathrm{trans}^B(a, b):(a =_A b) \simeq (B(a) \simeq B(b))$$
 for all $a:A$ and $b:B$.

-This is the structure identity principle for any type $A$ with a type family $B$.
+This is the extensionality principle for any type $A$ with a type family $B$.

 ## Construction via a higher inductive-inductive type